Canon 100D vs Sony A7R III

 Studio photographers will appreciate that the Sony A7R III (unlike the 100D) features a PC Sync socket, so that professional strobe lights can be controlled by the camera.

 The A7R III is a recent model that features in the current product line-up of Sony.
 In contrast, the 100D has been discontinued (but it can be found pre-owned on eBay).
 As a replacement in the same line of cameras, the 100D was succeeded by the Canon 200D.
+Further information on the two cameras, as well as related accessories, can be found on the official Canon and Sony websites.

 Review summary: Canon 100D vs Sony A7R III